aicenter/road-graph-tool/README.md

 In the root of the project, there is an example configuration file named `config-example.yml`.

+Additionaly, it is necessary to store some sensitive information like passwords.
+These are stored in the `secrets.yml` file, that should be stored in the same directory as the configuration file.
+The structure of the file is the same as the structure of the main configuration file.
+The example file is stored in the root of the project and is named `secrets-example.yml`.

 # Testing
 For testing the PostgreSQL procedures that are the core of the Road Graph Tool, we use the [pgTAP testing framework](https://github.com/theory/pgtap).
 To learn how to use pgTAP, see the [pgTAP manual](./doc/pgtap.md).